digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 PQS database schema
 ===================

 The following schema is representative for the exported ledger data.
-It is subject to change, as it is an Early Access feature.
+It is subject to change since it is hidden behind the table functions.

 .. code-block:: bash